What is a planning scheme?

 To obtain a full copy of title online, please visit www.landata.vic.gov.au, alternatively, you can contact land Victoria by phone on (03) 8636 2010.

 Council also provides a service in which for a relevant fee, a copy of your Title can be obtained on your behalf.
-For more information on this service, please click here.
+Visit our Certificate of Title page for more information.

 What is in the easement located on my property?